-4. The stone should be a break to make it angular so that it has no rounded face.
+4. The stone should be broken to make it angular so that it has no rounded face.

 1. Use properly burnt bricks only.

-2. Bricks should be placed with its groove mark facing up to ensure better bond with the next course.
+2. Bricks should be placed with their groove mark facing up to ensure a better bond with the next course.

 1. Place rough face towards top and bottom to get a good bond.

 3. Brush the top and bottom faces before laying.

 The length of the wall must be restricted to 6 m.
 Cross walls make the masonry stronger.
 Building partition walls along the main walls and interlinking the two is better.

 1. Walls with too many doors and windows near each other may collapse early.
 Windows should be kept at the same level.